 Dr. Bibiana MacLeod went to Haiti from Argentina as a Missionary doctor, but it took four years for her to realize that people were still getting sick in their communities, and she needed a different approach.
 Bibiana learned Community Health Evangelism from Medical Ambassadors International.
-After working with them as coordinators in South America and the Caribbean her husband and her are now Technical Advisors in Disaster preparedness, Orality and 1000 days program, (Bibiana) and CHE facilitator, (Alexander).
+After working with them as coordinators in South America and the Caribbean, she and her husband are now Technical Advisors in Disaster preparedness, Orality and 1000 days program, (Bibiana) and CHE facilitator, (Alexander).
 She says she is still learning, in experience and academics.
 She is due to graduate in August 2020, with a Master in Humanitarian Disaster Leadership from Wheaton College.

 Community Health Evangelism (CHE) 25 years later...